olkhovoy/active-agent/protocol_active_agent/whitepaper_v1.md

 The token will be launched via a fair launch mechanism to ensure wide distribution.
 A portion of the protocol fees will be used for buy-backs and burns, creating a deflationary feedback loop.

+### 6.1.
+Governance: The Coherence Council & The Novelty Fund

+While 95% of the Protocol's value assessment is managed by decentralized AI Oracles, we recognize that true innovation often appears incoherent at first glance.
+To solve this, a portion of protocol fees (5-10%) is routed to a special **Novelty Fund**.

+This fund is governed by a **Coherence Council**, a role designated to the client's key leadership.
+This council holds the power to manually allocate rewards from the Novelty Fund to individuals or teams pursuing high-risk, high-reward projects that may be initially mis-classified by the automated system.

+This creates a unique symbiosis: the AI maintains systemic coherence, while human leadership injects strategic, unpredictable novelty, ensuring the system evolves rather than stagnates.

 ---

 ## 7. Roadmap